backdrop-contrib/backup_migrate/README.md

 * Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
 * Put the module in your Drupal modules directory and enable it in admin/modules.
 * Go to admin/people/permissions and grant permission to any roles that need to be able to backup or restore the database.
 * Configure and use the module at admin/config/system/backup_migrate
 * Visit the configuration page under Administration > Configuration > Category >
   Backup Migrate (admin/config/category/backup_migrate) and enter the required information.

 OPTIONAL:
 * Enable token.module to allow token replacement in backup file names.
-* To Backup to Amazon S3:
+* To backup to Amazon S3:
     - Download the S3 library from http://undesigned.org.za/2007/10/22/amazon-s3-php-class
       and place the file 'S3.php' in the includes directory in this module.
-      The stable version (0.4.0 – 20th Jul 2009) works best with Backup and Migrate.
+      The stable version (0.4.0 – 20th Jul 2009) works best with Backup and
+      Migrate.
+* To backup to NodeSquirrel:
+	- Click the NodeSquirrel tab
+	- Create your free account at http://nodesquirrel.com/activate
+	- Backup now!

 LIGHTTPD USERS:
 Add the following code to your lighttp.conf to secure your backup directories:
   $HTTP["url"] =~ "^/sites/default/files/backup_migrate/" {